AdobeDocs/commerce-channels.en/help/channel-manager/inventory-and-price-updates.md

 ---
 title: Inventory and Price Updates
 description: '[!DNL Channel Manager] syncs inventory and price updates between the [!DNL Commerce] store and [!DNL Walmart Marketplace] so that you can manage your sales channel operations from the [!DNL Commerce] Admin'
-feature: Sales Channels, Merchandising, Inventory, External Tools and Services
+feature: Sales Channelss, Merchandising, Inventory, Tools and External Services
 role: Leader, Admin, User
 exl-id: 4dd9fa4a-b12f-4795-a7b2-84ea0fc26aa5
 ---